Nothing draws people outside in The Bend quite like the arrival of warmer temperatures. And that means patio dining.

 Outdoor experiences don’t come much more authentic than Simeri’s, a family owned establishment with one of the most well-known patios in the area.
-Walk through the cozy main bar and you’ll find a sprawling setup outside with plenty of seating, plus a stage for local bands.
-Live music is a summer staple.
-It transforms the local bar into an entertainment destination.
+Walk through the cozy main bar and you’ll find a sprawling setup outside with plenty of seating.

 South Bend Brew Werks

-Another downtown South Bend spot, South Bend Brew Werks gets a little bigger in the spring with the addition of its fenced in patio.
-Tables fit for big groups or multiple parties foster the sense of community on which the local brewery was built.
+Another downtown South Bend spot, South Bend Brew Werks gets a little bigger in the spring with the addition of its fenced-in patio.
 Kick back, order a pint and relax.